Jul-Ron/MSGraphAppAccess/README.md

 # Microsoft Graph Application Permissions Access Token

-This is a sample on how to use the Microsoft Graph SDK with Application Permissions and your own Authentication Provider.
+This is a sample on how to use the Microsoft Graph JavaScript SDK with Application Permissions and your own Authentication Provider.
 For more information, see my blog post [here](https://www.lee-ford.co.uk/connect-graph-api-sdk-app-permissions/).

 ## Instructions